-One study suggested that the use of antioxidants in the form of vitamins C, E, and beta carotene decreased muscle damage in a group of runners as compared to a control group, and there are numerous anecdotal reports that vitamin C taken before a ride diminished the amount of muscle soreness the next day.
+One suggested that the use of antioxidants in the form of vitamins C, E, and beta carotene decreased muscle damage in a group of runners as compared to a control group.
 The only controlled studies were with 600 IU of vit E for 2 days before exercise (no effect) and a second with 3 grams of vit C per day for 3 days before and 4 days after an exercise bout (reduced soreness).
-However, none have suggested a beneficial effect of any of the antioxidant vitamins on actual exercise performance or the rate of post-exercise recovery in athletes eating a balanced diet.
+However, none have suggested a beneficial effect of any of the antioxidant vitamins on actual exercise performance or the rate of post-exercise recovery in athletes maintaining a balanced diet.

 There is considerable speculation on the long term benefits of antioxidants in general.
 A study of nurses and male professionals published in 1993 demonstrated a lower rate of heart disease in those taking Vit E supplements.
 And a study from China indicated that the use of a multivitamin, containing antioxidants among other things, lowered the cancer death rate by 13%.
 However a more recent study (1996) indicated the opposite, that patients at risk for lung cancer had a HIGHER cancer rate if they took beta carotene supplements, and the study was terminated early because of those results.

-The bottom line is that very little evidence to support the short term benefit of antioxidants for the competitive athlete - and plenty of controversy as to any long term health benefits.
-Although there is no evidence that they will do you any harm in the usual doses, mega-doses have been reported to have side effects and actually decrease optimum physical performance.
+The bottom line is that there is little to suggest a short term performance benefitfrom the use of antioxidants in the competitive athlete.
+And plenty of controversy as to any additional long term health benefits.
+Although there is no evidence that they will do you any harm in the usual doses, mega-doses have been reported to have side effects and may actually decrease optimum physical performance.

-My bottom line?
-As there is general agreement on the health benefits of fuits and vegetables, which contain not only vitamins and antioxidants, but also other healthful micronutrients, and no proof that antioxidant supplements are of any health benefit, increasing the fruits and vegetables in our diet seems to be the best approach.
+My take away?
+As there is general agreement on the health benefits of fruits and vegetables, whichcontain not only vitamins and antioxidants, but also other healthful micronutrients, and no proof thatantioxidant supplements are of any health benefit, increasing the fruits and vegetables in our diet seems to be the best approach.

-Following is a list of natural sources of antioxidants:
+Following is a list of a few natural sources of antioxidants: